JJJannik/DiscordRPC/README.md

 ## How to use?

-1. Log into the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
-The name of this application will display then after the "Playing" status.
+1. Log into the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application. <br>
+   The name of this application will display then behind the "Playing" status.
 2. Install [Java *(click)*](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 3. Download the DiscordRPC.jar (For more information see: [Download](#download))
 4. Put the jar file in a place where you want to and open the terminal there.